glovving/studio-project/README.md

 For my pet chase sequence I wrote a new class called catch_pet_game

-It has one default constructor:
+It has one default constructor: it initialises many default variables that will be referenced in functions and creates a petsprite object called this.pet

 ```
 class catch_pet_game{